-Service dogs might come to help vets with PTSD, depression
+Severin says service dogs might come to help vets with PTSD, depression

-Illinois veterans with post-traumatic stress disorder (PTSD) or depression might soon become eligible to claim a service dog from the Helping Paws Service Dog Program thanks to HB2897, sponsored by Rep. Dave Severin (R-Marion) and fellow House members.
+Illinois veterans with post-traumatic stress disorder (PTSD) or depression might soon become eligible to claim a service dog from the Helping Paws Service Dog Program thanks to HB2897, sponsored by state Rep. Dave Severin (R-Marion) and fellow House members.

 “Currently, the Department of Corrections partners with the Helping Paws program to provide service dogs to individuals suffering from physical or mental disabilities,” Severin said.
 “This bill will widen the pool of eligible individuals to include veterans suffering from PTSD or depression.
 The Helping Paws program is working effectively.
 The committee of individuals that currently select service dog recipients would also be eligible for choosing which veteran receives a service dog.”

-According to the U.S. Department of Veterans Affair, between 11 percent and 20 percent of veterans who served in Operation Iraqi Freedom and Enduring Freedom suffer from PTSD in any given year.
+According to the U.S. Department of Veterans Affair, between 11 and 20 percent of veterans who served in Operation Iraqi Freedom and Enduring Freedom suffer from PTSD in any given year.
 Approximately 12 percent of Desert Storm and 15 percent of Vietnam War vets have been diagnosed with PTSD, although it is estimated that close to 30 percent of Vietnam vets will suffer from the affliction in their lifetime.

 Severin said the bill provides a vital service to veterans.
 Research has shown that bonding with dogs increases a person's levels of oxytocin, a hormone that increases trust and reduces paranoia.
-Dogs has also been shown to improve the moods and decrease hyper-alertness in vets suffering from PTSD.
+Dogs have also been shown to improve the moods and decrease hyper-alertness in vets suffering from PTSD.